Is Polymarket Legit? Safety & Risks Analysis

 • Intercontinental Exchange (ICE) – Parent company of the New York Stock Exchange (NYSE)

 Polymarket remains a private company.
 As a result, specific ownership percentages are unknown.
 Multiple funding rounds also complicate the math for outsiders.
-However, the largest equity stakes are believed to be ICE, Polychain, Naval Ravikant, and Balaji Srinivasan.
+However, the largest equity stakes are believed to be held by ICE, Polychain, Naval Ravikant, and Balaji Srinivasan.

 Final Verdict: Should You Trust Polymarket?